k8-proxy/p-k8-jmeter-test-engine-v1/instructions/How to create the OVA image from scratch.md

 c) Name: Loki <br/>
    URL: http://loki.common:3100 <br/>

-Generate and safe a Grafana API key to be utilized on the next step
+Generate and safe a Grafana API key to be utilized on the next step.

 ## Adjust the config.env
 Edit settings for running the master traffic generation script